freema/cerberus/README.md

 ## Configuration

-The application stores configuration in two encrypted files:
+The application stores configuration in two separate locations:
-- `config/app.json` - Application settings
+- `config/app.json` - Application settings (language, extensions, etc.)
-- `config/credentials.json` - API keys and tokens
+- `cache/security/credentials.json` - API keys and tokens (encrypted)

 You can configure:
 - GitLab URL and token
 - Claude AI API key and model
 - Supported file extensions
+- Language (English/Czech)
 - Debug settings

-All credentials are stored securely and never exposed in code.
+All credentials are stored securely with encryption based on your machine identity and never expire or are exposed in code.

 ## Project Structure